MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/about-office-365-proplus-in-the-enterprise.md

 - Ent_O365
 - M365-modern-desktop
 ms.custom: Ent_Office_ProPlus
-description: "Provides Office admins with an overview of Office 365 ProPlus, including information about deploying and licensing."
+description: "Provides Office admins with an overview of Microsoft 365 Apps, including information about deploying and licensing."
 ---

 # About Microsoft 365 Apps in the enterprise